 The elements of a cause of action for professional negligence are the same as in any negligence action.
 A plaintiff must establish:

-An important difference between a claim of professional negligence versus other negligence claims is that there are procedural requirements that must be met to bring a claim and expert testimony is needed in order to successfully prosecute or defend the claim.
+An important difference between a claim of professional negligence versus other negligence claims is that there are procedural requirements that must be met to bring a claim, and expert testimony is needed in order to successfully prosecute or defend the claim.

-With regard to the latter issue, in Georgia, there is a rebuttable presumption that professional services are provided with the requisite degree of care, skill and diligence generally required by the profession.
+With regard to the latter issue, in Georgia, there is a rebuttable presumption that professional services are provided with the requisite degree of care, skill, and diligence generally required by the profession.
 Accordingly, a plaintiff is typically required to present expert testimony to overcome the presumption.
 Once a plaintiff meets that burden, the burden then shifts to the defendant to respond with similar expert testimony.

-It is common for defense counsel, in a malpractice action, to argue plaintiff’s failure to comply with the requirements of O.C.G.A. § 9-11-9.1 because there is some alleged deficiency with an affidavit that was filed.
+It is common for defense counsel, in a malpractice action, to argue that the plaintiff failed to comply with the requirements of O.C.G.A. § 9-11-9.1 because there is some alleged deficiency with an affidavit that was filed.
 In some cases, the defense will argue that claims being asserted as ordinary negligence actually involve professional negligence.
 In such instances, if no affidavit accompanied the complaint, the defense will assert that the complaint should be dismissed.
 It is important to note that, while a defective affidavit can be remedied through an amendment, the failure to file an affidavit at all cannot be remedied through an amendment to the complaint that adds it.

 When is a Professional Malpractice Affidavit Required Under O.C.G.A. § 9-11-9.1?